ilynivin/Calk/readme.md

 Enter Operation:

 ```
-*Note: Symbol  in the table are allowing to use the operaction*
+*Note: Please Use the Symbols which i have provied in this table*

 You can input the number to the following 2 promts in cmd